CampusAI/CampusAI.github.io/_papers/cross_entropy_loss_noisy_labels/cross_entropy_loss_noisy_labels.md

 truncated loss and the weighted loss using ACS.
 In fact, this is the only experiment that explores different values of $$q$$.

-The following experiments -on CIFAR-10, CIFAR-100, Fashon MNIST- compare the $$\mathcal{L}_q$$ and the truncated loss with CCE, MAE, and other noisy labels techniques.
+The following experiment -on CIFAR-10, CIFAR-100, Fashon MNIST- compare the $$\mathcal{L}_q$$ and the truncated loss with CCE, MAE, and other noisy labels techniques. $$q$$ is kept fixed to 0.7.It would have been interesting to see the comparison with also the ACS algorithm, especially to compare it with the truncated loss.
+It is also not clear the choice of $$q=0.7$$, when the experiment described in the paragraph above suggested a value between 0.8 and 1.

 {% include end-row.html %}